 6. Systemic thinking

-One of the most crucial leadership skills to have is systemic thinking — the ability to understand how systems work and how each element relates to each other.
+One of the most crucial leadership skills is systemic thinking — the ability to understand how systems work and how each element relates to each other.
 Creative thinkers have a unique ability to connect the dots.
 Their minds are wired this way.

 In the workplace, this is especially useful to make sure that operations run smoothly and to understand the dynamics between the different stakeholders.